 “The expanding availability of electronic medical publishing has made it possible for authors to supplement their written review not only with additional appendices and color illustrations, but with online video demonstrations.
 In this case, the authors hope the video will encourage surgeons to consider ECMP,” said Jonas T. Johnson, MD, editor of Laryngoscope.

-“Because comparatively few surgeons have performed the endoscopic procedure, we included a video of the operation so a much larger audience of surgeons can see how it is done,” said Dr. Pitman, director of the Infirmary’s Voice & Swallowing Institute.
+“Because comparatively few surgeons have performed the endoscopic procedure, we included a video of the operation so a much larger audience of surgeons can see how it is done,” said Dr. Pitman, director of New York Eye and Ear Infirmary’s Voice & Swallowing Institute.
 “ECPM has yet to be popularized due to apprehension of learning the endoscopic technique and for fears of mediastinitis (inflammation of tissues in the chest).
 The video reassures surgeons and other viewers on both counts.”

 The type of swallowing problem caused by dysfunction of the cricopharyngeus (CP) muscle is called cricopharyngeal achalsia.
 The traditional, open surgical technique is called transcervical cricopharyngeal myotomy (TCPM).